operator-framework/operator-sdk/website/content/en/docs/olm-integration/user-guide.md

 catalogsources.operators.coreos.com                          CustomResourceDefinition    Installed
 ...
 ```

+ The default version which is installed in the cluster, can be specified in the `Makefile`.
+The OLM manifests for the default version specified in the Makefile are pre-fetched and present inside the SDK repository as Go source code.
+Modifying the `OLM_VERSION` variable in Makefile and running `make olm-manifests` will update the current source code file `internal/olm/olm-bindata-x.x.x`, where `x.x.x` refers to the specified version of OLM manifests.

 **Note:**
 By default, `olm status` and `olm uninstall` auto-detect the OLM version installed in your cluster.
 This can fail if the installation is broken in some way, so the version of OLM can be overridden using the `--version` flag provided with these commands.